awhit012/JS-inheritence/README.md

 ## Vocab:
 **prototype**: an object that is used as a template to make other objects.

-**inheritance**: giving the stuff of the parents to the kids
+**inheritance**: giving the stuff of the parent to the kids.
+There is only one parent in inheritence in computer science.

-**Constructor**: A function that is used as a prototype object.
+**constructor**: A function that is used as a prototype object.
 It creates new objects like itself.

 ## Demo 1:
 Creating an instance of a class/prototype